mlibrary/about-vermont/src/content/journal-proposals.md

 The UVM Press partners with scholarly societies and their appointed representatives to establish new diamond open access journals or to migrate existing journals to a diamond open access platform.
 We provide consultation, strategy, and production services, as well as access to an editorial management and publishing platform, to our journal publishing partners.

 **The UVM Press journal program is at capacity.
 While the UVM Press continues to consider proposals, any partner selected for the program will be subject to a delayed start date.
-Please check this page for updates or contact [Aimee Diehl, Journals Editorial Director](mailto:aimee.diehl@uvm.edu), for more information.**
+Please check this page for updates or contact [Aimee Diehl, journals editorial director](mailto:aimee.diehl@uvm.edu), for more information.**

 **Our journal publishing program charges no fees for our services in exchange for an agreement to equal partnership:**